ipeirotis/introduction-to-databases/session2/README.md

 2. Authenticate with your Google account
 3. Replace `'your-project-id'` with your Google Cloud project ID

-The queries use publicly available datasets in the `nyu-datasets` project:
+The queries use datasets in the `nyu-datasets` project:
 - `nyu-datasets.imdb` — Movies, actors, directors, roles, genres
 - `nyu-datasets.facebook` — Student profiles, hobbies, relationships